awsdocs/aws-cloud9-user-guide/doc_source/tutorial-lambda.rst

 #.
 From the |IDE|, use the |clilong| (|cli|) in the terminal to run the |CFN| :code:`delete-stack` command, specifying the name and the AWS Region ID for the
    stack.
 (To display the terminal, on the menu bar, choose :guilabel:`Window, New Terminal`).
 This stack's name follows the format :code:`cloud9-APPLICATION_NAME`, so you would specify :code:`cloud9-MyDateTimeApplication` for this tutorial.
-   To get the AWS Region ID (represented in the following command as :code:`REGION_ID`), see the corner of the :guilabel:`Lambda` pane in the :guilabel:`AWS Resources` window.
+   To get the AWS Region ID (represented in the following command as :code:`us-east-2`), see the corner of the :guilabel:`Lambda` pane in the :guilabel:`AWS Resources` window.

    .. code-block:: sh

-      aws cloudformation delete-stack --stack-name cloud9-MyDateTimeApplication --region REGION_ID
+      aws cloudformation delete-stack --stack-name cloud9-MyDateTimeApplication --region us-east-2

    If the command ran successfully, no output and no error message are displayed.